Your November Horoscope Is Here

 On November 28, dreamy Neptune stations direct in sensitive Pisces, offering us a respite from the abrasive reality of 2020.
 We’ll feel encouraged to submerge into the escape of a fantasy life.
 But Neptune’s shadow period lasts until March 19, 2021; we’ll need to stay alert and aware until then.

-The Moon waxes full in perceptive Gemini on November 30 and begins a partial Lunar Eclipse at 4:29 a.m.
-EST. Like all full moons, this is the ideal time to reflect on our lives, our goals, and our habits.
+The Moon waxes full in perceptive Gemini on November 30 and begins a partial Lunar Eclipse.
+Like all full moons, this is the ideal time to reflect on our lives, our goals, and our habits.
 What’s no longer working for us?
 What can we shift?
 If we use this time wisely, we’ll be able to walk into December stronger than ever.